WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 The Transcription Agency (TTA).
 (2024). *Common questions about transcription services*.
 Retrieved from https://www.transcription.co.uk/

 ### Forum/User Experience Data
+**Association of Directors of Children's Services (ADCS).** (2021). *Submission to the President of the Family Division's Transparency Review*.
+[Referenced in broader transparency guidance; see Transparency Implementation Group materials for compiled institutional responses]

+**Cafcass.** (2021). *Response to the President of the Family Division's Transparency Review*.
+Available at: https://www.cafcass.gov.uk/cafcass-responds-to-the-president-of-the-family-divisions-transparency-review-findings

+**Family Justice Young People's Board.** (2021).
+Views on transparency in family courts.
+In *Confidence and Confidentiality: Transparency in the Family Courts*.
+Judiciary of England and Wales.
+Available at: https://www.judiciary.uk/wp-content/uploads/2021/10/Confidence-and-Confidentiality-Transparency-in-the-Family-Courts-final.pdf

+**Judiciary of England and Wales.** (2021). *Confidence and Confidentiality: Transparency in the Family Courts*.
+Available at: https://www.judiciary.uk/wp-content/uploads/2021/10/Confidence-and-Confidentiality-Transparency-in-the-Family-Courts-final.pdf

+**Judiciary of England and Wales.** (2025). *Family Court Reporting Provisions Extension*.
+Available at: https://www.judiciary.uk/family-court-reporting-provisions-to-extend-to-all-family-courts-in-england-and-wales/

+**NatCen Social Research.** (2025). *Evaluation of the Family Court Reporting Pilot*.
+Available at: https://natcen.ac.uk/publications/evaluation-family-court-reporting-pilot-and-transparency-family-courts

+**United Nations.** (1989). *Convention on the Rights of the Child*, Article 12.
+Available at: https://www.ohchr.org/en/instruments-mechanisms/instruments/convention-rights-child

+**Walker, J., McCarthy, P., Stark, C., & Laing, K.** (2021).
+Practicability in ascertaining children's views in family proceedings. *Journal of Social Welfare and Family Law*, 43(4).
+Available at: https://www.tandfonline.com/doi/full/10.1080/09649069.2021.1999108

 LegalBeagles Forum.
 (2024). *County court hearing transcription services discussion thread*.
 Retrieved from https://legalbeagles.info/forums/